List of awards and honours received by Winston Churchill: Coat of arms

-Churchill was a not a peer, and held no title of nobility.
+Churchill was not a peer, and held no title of nobility.
 As a male-line grandson of the 7th Duke of Marlborough, he bore the quartered coat of arms of the Spencer and Churchill families, as the Spencer-Churchills had done since the time of Charles Spencer, 3rd Duke of Marlborough.
 Paul Courtenay observed that "It would be normal in [Charles Spencer's] circumstances for the paternal arms (Spencer) to take precedence over the maternal (Churchill), but because the Marlborough dukedom was senior to the Sunderland earldom, the procedure was reversed in this case."
 In 1817, an augmentation of honour was granted commemorating the victory at Blenheim by the 1st Duke of Marlborough.

 As Churchill's father, Lord Randolph Churchill, was the second surviving son of the 7th Duke of Marlborough, his arms should have been differenced, according to strict heraldic rules, with a mark of cadency.
 Traditionally, this would have been a heraldic crescent, and those differenced arms would have been inherited by Winston Churchill.
 However, such differenced arms do not appear to have been adopted by Lord Randolph or Winston.

 Although arms are supposed to differentiate between bearers, there does not seem to have been any confusion between Churchill's armorial achievement as an untitled gentleman with many decorations (and later a Knight Companion of the Garter), that of his brother as a plain gentleman, and that of his cousin, the Duke of Marlborough, which had the heraldic adornments of a duke.
 As a Knight Companion of the Garter, Churchill was also entitled to supporters in his achievement, but he never seems to have got around to applying for them.

 The blazon of the arms is: quarterly 1st and 4th, Sable a lion rampant Argent on a canton of the second a cross Gules (Churchill); 2nd and 3rd, quarterly Argent and Gules, in the second and third quarters a fret Or, over all on a bend Sable three escallops of the first (Spencer); in chief, on an escutcheon Argent a cross Gules surmounted by an inescutcheon Azure charged with three fleurs-de-lys Or.

 When Churchill became a Knight Companion of the Garter in 1953, his arms were encircled by the garter of the order.
 At the same time, the helms were made open, which is the mark of a knight.
 His motto was that of the Dukes of Marlborough, which is Fiel pero desdichado (Spanish for 'Faithful but unfortunate').